 |Jackie Kauffman||01/01/2017 – firstname.lastname@example.org|

 Toledo City Council meetings are a great source of information about what is happening in Toledo.
 Please drop by for a session, share your comments and concerns and see what the Council Members are doing to make Toledo a better place to live, work and play.
 The Toledo City Hall Council Chambers is handicapped accessible.
-The Toledo City Council meets on the for Regular Session on the first and third Wednesday of every month at 7:00 pm and for Work Sessions on the Tuesday in between Regular Sessions at 6:15 pm in the City Hall Council Chambers.
+The Toledo City Council meets for Regular Sessions on the first and third Wednesday of every month at 7:00 pm and for Work Sessions on the Tuesday in between Regular Sessions at 6:15 pm in the City Hall Council Chambers.
 However, this schedule is subject to change.
 For up to date information, visit our home page or contact Toledo City Hall at 541-336-2247.

 Infrastructure: Maintain and improve public infrastructure and facilities